 By Stan Tekiela (Adventure Publications, 1999)

-This wildflower guide is one of several by Minnesota-based naturalist and photographer Stan Tekiela.
+Wildflowers of Minnesota is one of several guides by Minnesota-based naturalist and photographer Stan Tekiela.
 (The bird and mammal guides are great for nature watchers.)
 In this guide, Tekiela identifies about 200 Minnesota wildflowers, giving information on how and where they grow, what their leaves and flowers look like, and how they might (or might not) be useful to home gardeners.

 The book is organized by flower color, which is helpful since color is one of the easiest things to notice in a plant.
 But beyond that, Tekiela shows how the leaves are arranged and describes where you are most likely to find the plant in the wild.
 If it showed what the plant looks like when it first emerges in the spring, it would be the perfect wildflower guide.